 Boy Meets World: Happens to Shawn several times over.
 First by his mother, then by his father, then by his mother again, then his father again...

 Buffy and Dawn's father is in Spain with his secretary, while Xander's parents (drunken and always fighting) and Willow's mother (too clinical) put in one episode-only appearances.
 Willow's father is only referred to.
 Tara's mother is dead and her father is a bastard (as are her brother and cousin).
-Anya's parents, never referenced, will have been dead for centuries.
+Anya's parents have been dead for over 1000 years.
 Fortunately, Giles serves as father figure for the whole gang.

 Connor in Season 9.
 Angel refuses any contact with him, even ignoring his phone calls, because he thinks it will be better for him.
-Connor's fake family, the Rileys, have lost all memories of him as a result of the magic being gone so he has lost them too.
+Connor's fake family, the Reillys, have lost all memories of him as a result of the magic being gone, so he's left without a father figure.

 Twilight is a bit upset by the fact that Angel and Buffy abandoned it to return to their own dimension.